Content on this page was generated by AI and has not been manually reviewed.

 Can I use the Windows built-in VPN with any VPN service?

 Yes, as long as the VPN service provides compatible server information and credentials.
 You’ll configure the server address, protocol, and sign‑in data in the Windows VPN settings.
-J edgar guardian review: a comprehensive VPN comparison for privacy, speed, streaming, and value

 Does Windows built-in VPN include a kill switch?

 No, not by default.
 If you need a kill switch, you’ll want a third‑party VPN app with that feature or a network firewall rule that blocks traffic when the VPN is down.
+Which vpn is the best vpn: a comprehensive guide to choosing the right vpn in 2025

 How do I set up a VPN on Windows 11?